dartoos-dev/formdator/README.md

 - Object-oriented mindset: there is no static functions, only trustworthy **immutable** objects.
-- Easy-to-compose validators, e.g.: `Trim(ReqEmail())` for a
+- Easy-to-compose validators, e.g., the command `Trim(ReqEmail())` produces a
-  "trimmed-required-email", it trims the entered email before trying to validate it.
+  validator that trims the entered email and then validates it.
-- You can apply multiple validation rules at once — `Rules` class.
+- You can apply multiple validation rules at once by using the `Rules` class.
-- Classes with short — yet meaningful — names like `Req` for a required (non-blank) field; `ReqEmail` for a non-blank and well-formed email; `MinLen` for a minimum number of characters.
+- Classes with short — yet meaningful — names like `Req` for a required (non-blank) field; `ReqEmail` for a non-blank and well-formed email; `Len.min` for a minimum number of characters.
 - No complex class hierarchy: each validator only implements the Dart's built-in `call()` method.